Eastore-project/ddo-sp/README.md

 3. **File Download**: Downloads the file from the provided URL to your configured download directory
 4. **Start Epoch Calculation**: If START_EPOCH_OFFSET is configured, calculates start-epoch as block number + offset for better timing control
 5. **Boost Integration**: Executes the `boostd import-direct` command with the correct parameters and proper error handling
-6. **Cleanup**: Removes the downloaded file if the boostd command succeeds (keeps it for debugging if it fails)
+6. **File Management**: Manages downloaded files based on configuration - either schedules delayed cleanup or retains files for manual cleanup

 ## Start Epoch Configuration